camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 For the simplicity of this guide, certain best practices will be provided with links to additional documents, enabling you to explore the topic in more detail.

 :::warning
 Following this guide will incur costs on your Cloud provider account.
+Those being namely for the managed Kubernetes (EKS) service, resulting Kubernetes nodes in EC2, Elastic Block Storage (EBS), and Route53.
+More information can be found on [AWS](https://aws.amazon.com/eks/pricing/) and their [pricing calculator](https://calculator.aws/#/) as the total cost varies per region.
 :::

 ## Outcome